Table of Contents

 The “-rpath argument” is the install directory of the library being built.

-, include only the
+In the PLIST, include only the

-file, the other files will be
+.la file, the other files will be

 added automatically.

-When linking shared object (.so
+When linking shared object (.so)

 files, i.e. files that are loaded via dlopen(3), NOT